TeddyDD/kakoune-cfdg/README.md

 ## Rendering

 You can use `:cfdg-render` command to create preview png in directory with cfdg file.
-Timeout is set to 10 seconds but you can change it.
-If you wish to tweak cfdg command parameters then look into `cfdg-render` command defined in `cfdg.kak` file.
+Timeout is set to 10 seconds but you can change it using `cfdg_timeout` option.
+If you wish to tweak cfdg command parameter (flags) you can use `cfdg_params` option.

 You can set Kakoune to render cfdg file on save.
 Just add following lines your `kakrc`